ibm-cloud-docs/billing-usage/billing-faq.md

 Credit might take a few hours to appear in your account.
 To see whether a credit was added, go to **Manage > Billing and usage**, and select **Usage**.
 The credit might be listed in the Active subscriptions and credits section.

 If the credit isn't on the Usage page, go to **Invoices** and click link with the date for your next recurring invoice.
 If you don't see the credit on the next recurring invoice, it is not yet added to your account.
 Check back later to verify that you received the credit.

-## How can I add funds to my ResellOne account?
-{: #resell}
-{: faq}

-Effective 1 November 2021, IBM Cloud doesn't support the ResellOne Domain Resale service, which we offered in partnership with Tucows Inc. For more information, see [IBM ResellOne End of Service](/docs/dns?topic=dns-resellone-eos).

 ## How do I get answers to my Startup with IBM questions?
 {: #startup-ibm}